microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/intune-onboarding-devicemanagementexchangeconnector.md

 ---
 title: "deviceManagementExchangeConnector resource type"
-description: "Entity which represents a connection to an Exchange environment."
+description: "Entity which represents a connection to an Exchange environment."author: "tfitzmac"
 ---

 # deviceManagementExchangeConnector resource type